 Aside from the fact that it looks incredibly stylish, there are a few other reasons to wear one.

 While there are many occasions when it is possible to remove a cummerbund and even a waistcoat from the tuxedo equation, we still think if you’re going to go with a classic formal look, then you can’t beat this small piece of sleek fabric for a refined and elegant look.
 Just remember , for formal black tie events, always match the cummerbund to your tie.
-If you'd like some personalised attention to make sure your cummerbund gives you the appearance you're looking for, pop into our Sydney showroom or book an appointment with one of our staff.
+If you'd like some personalised attention to make sure your cummerbund gives you the appearance you're looking for, pop into our showrooms or BOOK YOUR FITTINGwith one of our staff.

 Hats off to the team at Montagio Custom Tailoring Sydney.
 I was immediately impressed once I stepped into their boutique showroom... more »

 The suit and shirts I received were terrific and much better quality than ones I've found in stores off the rack.
 I would absolutely recommend them... more »